-The OMNR has not yet evaluated the presence of bat hibernacula or maternity colonies at this Site, and is therefore unable to provide information about this natural feature in their Records Review.
-The OMNR has also indicated that site investigation is required to gather more information about this feature.
+According to Records Review conducted by the OMNR, there are no bat maternity colonies on or within the subject property, as no woodlands exist within 120 metres.
+The OMNR has not yet identified any bat hibernacula on the Site, and is therefore unable to provide information about this feature in the Records Review.
+The OMNR has also indicated that a site investigation is required to gather more information about this feature.

-Additionally, according to the Records Review conducted by the OMNR, bat migratory stopover areas only apply to the Long Point region, and is therefore not relevant to this Site.
+Additionally, according to the Records Review conducted by the OMNR, bat migratory stopover areas only apply to the Long Point region, and is therefore, not relevant to this Site.